Note: this post will be periodically updated! (10/6/2020)

-To save you time, if you’re looking for which Republican candidate to vote for, this is not the voting guide for you.
+If you’re voting for Trump and the end of democracy, this is not the voting guide for you.

-Although Indivisible Ventura is not officially endorsing any particular candidate, we’ve pulled together endorsements from other groups we respect, for you to read and compare along with reference materials that mention all candidates.
+Although Indivisible Ventura is not officially endorsing any particular candidate, we’ve pulled together endorsements from other groups we respect for your consideration, along with relevant reference materials.

 (Today’s actions from Americans of Conscience, quote from – Lisa Schur, Rutgers School of Management and Labor Relations.)